Why you'll love this tour

 Glorious gelato and great guides

-Dulcis in fundo, last but not least, your guide will unveil our best haunt for all Italians’ favorite guilty pleasure - gelato!
-There are hundreds of well-renowned gelato shops in the Eternal City, but after years of extensive research (it’s a tough job but someone’s got to do it!) we can guarantee that this is the “crème de la crème” of Roman “gelaterias” and the cherry on top of our evening together.
-Try their fruit flavors for a refreshing, melt-in-your-mouth indulgence!
+Dulcis in fundo, last but not least, your guide will unveil our best haunt for the favorite guilty pleasure of all Italians - gelato!
+There are hundreds of well-renowned gelato shops in the Eternal City, but after years of extensive research (it’s a tough job but someone’s got to do it!) we can guarantee that this is the “crème de la crème” of Roman gelaterias and the cherry on top of our evening together.
+Try their fruit flavors for a refreshing, or rich creams for melt-in-your-mouth indulgence!

 What you'll experience